 You may need to take special health precautions for travelling in some countries.
 Certain vaccines can be compulsory or strongly recommended.

 If you take regular medication or require special medical equipment, make sure you take enough for the duration of your stay and find out whether, and where, it can be found locally.

 It can also be useful to visit a doctor and dentist for a check-up in the months before your departure.

 It is compulsory to have a health insurance policy which covers you during your travel and stay abroad.

 Some universities have their own insurance policies which students are required to take out.
 In other cases you will have the choice between the university's insurance and private insurance.
 Students are often advised to take the insurance offered by the university.
 However, make sure it covers you in places other than your host country if you plan to travel during this period.

 As a student going abroad, it is possible to extend your French insurance so that it covers you in your host country, as long as you are covered by French Social Security.
-This means you need to complete your administrative registration at Sciences Po and pay your annual Social Security contributions during the summer before your departure.
+This means you need to complete your administrative registration at Sciences Po and register for French Social Security.
+For more information on this, please see here.

 Here are a few useful links: